-When I first meet clients for mediation or collaborative divorce, the first thing we talk about are their goals for a divorce.
-This is a standard process for alternative dispute resolution and sets a touchstone that we return to throughout our work.
-Even if you are using another process for your divorce, understanding your goals and concerns can help guide you towards a better outcome.
+When I meet clients who are going through a divorce, the first thing we talk about is their goals for their divorce.
+This is a touchstone that we return to throughout our work.
+Whether you are using litigation, negotiation, or some other process for your divorce, understanding your goals and concerns can help guide you towards a better outcome.

-How Can Goals and Concerns Help with the Process?
+How Can Identifying Your Goals Help with the Divorce Process?

 Very often, divorces start with positions such as “I want the house” or “I want 50% of parenting time”.
 These positions can become entrenched and create conflict.
 One way to manage this process is to step back and look closely at what’s driving these positions.
 For example, wanting to keep a house may really be about your goal of wanting to keep your kids in the same school system.
 Wanting 50% of the parenting time may be about your worry of losing time with your kids.
 Once you figure out what really matters, you have more room to be flexible and creative.
 Goals and concerns allow you to think about what really matters to you.
 This gives you the opportunity to let go of the rigid definitions of how to get there.